 Only registered shareholders or duly appointed proxyholders are permitted to vote at the Meeting.
 Most shareholders of the Company are "non-registered shareholders" because the shares they own are not registered in their name but are instead registered in the name of the brokerage firm, bank or trust company through which they purchased their shares.
-More particularly, a person is not a registered shareholder in respect of shares which are held on behalf of that person (the "Non-Registered Holder") but which are registered either: (a) in the name of an intermediary (an "Intermediary") that the Non-Registered Holder deals with in respect of the shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs, TFSAs and similar plans); or (b) in the name of a depository (such as The Canadian Depository for Securities Limited) of which the Intermediary is a participant.
-In accordance with the requirements of applicable securities laws, the Company has elected to send copies of the Notice-and-Access notification, and the Proxy together with a financial statement request form (collectively, the "Meeting Materials") to the depositories and Intermediaries for onward distribution to Non-Registered Holders.
+More particularly, a person is not a registered shareholder in respect of shares which are held on behalf of that person (the "Non-Registered Holder") but which are registered either: (a) in the name of an intermediary (an "Intermediary") that the Non-Registered Holder deals with in respect of the shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs, TFSAs and similar plans); or (b) in the name of a depository (such as The Canadian Depository for Securities laws, the Company has elected to send copies of the Notice-and-Access notification, and the Proxy together with a financial statement request form (collectively, the "Meeting Materials") to the depositories and Intermediaries for onward distribution to Non-Registered Holders.
 The Meeting Materials for those shareholders with existing instructions on their account to receive printed materials will also include a printed copy of the Notice of Meeting.